ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-We added a new `SetState<KeyAndSpan>` parameter to our resolver which is a delegate that allows us to set a `KeyAndSpan` on our scoped execution state.
+We added a new `SetState<KeyAndSpan>` parameter to our resolver, a delegate that allows us to set a `KeyAndSpan` on our scoped execution state.
 This state will be available to all resolvers in our subtree.

 Next, head over to the `AssetPriceChangeType` and add a nested class `Resolvers`.
 You can copy & paste the code below for this.